Analysis | How Trump got more votes than Republican House candidates but still lost

 Thanks to the Cook and DailyKos analyses, we can compare how many votes Trump got in each House district with the number of votes the Republican House candidates got.
 Unsurprisingly, there’s a correlation between the number of votes each candidate received in each district.
 (On this graph and those that follow, the diagonal line reflects both candidates getting an equivalent number of votes.
 Dots above the line indicate a House district in which the House candidate received more votes than the presidential candidate from his or her party.)

-If we plot the same comparison for the Democratic candidates, the pattern looks about the same.
+If we plot the same comparison for the Democratic candidates, the pattern looks similar.

 But there are some important differences.
 It’s hard to tell above, but the upper end of the Democratic votes received is significantly larger than the highest number of votes the Republican candidates received.